-Broker non-votes occur when nominees, such as banks and brokers holding shares on behalf of beneficial owners, do not receive voting instructions from the beneficial owners at least ten days before the Annual Meeting.
-Broker "non-votes" are included for purposes of determining the presence or absence of a quorum for the transaction of business at the Annual Meeting.
+If you mark your proxy as "Withhold Authority" or "Abstain" on any matter, or if you give specific instructions that no vote be cast on any specific matter, the shares represented by your Proxy will not be voted on that matter, but will count toward the establishment of a quorum.
+Proxies submitted by brokers that do not indicate a vote for some or all of the proposals because they do not have discretionary voting authority and have not received instructions as to how to vote on those proposals (so called "broker nonvotes") are also considered in determining whether a quorum is present, but will not be voted on that matter.
 The nominees may vote shares without instruction only on matters deemed "routine," such as the ratification of the appointment of the independent auditors (Item #2).
-Uninstructed brokers do not have discretionary voting power for the election of directors (Item #1), and, accordingly, if you do not provide voting instructions to the broker, bank or other nominee that holds your shares for you, they will not be voted for or against that or other proposals.
+Uninstructed brokers do not have discretionary voting power for the election of directors (Item #1), and, accordingly, if you do not provide voting instructions to the broker, bank or other nominee that holds your shares for you, they will not be voted for or against the election of directors.